MoeMyatThwe/Silver-Vintage-Movie-Review-Program/README.md

 Follow the on-screen prompts to interact with the program.
 You can select various options to manage and review movies, including adding, rating, editing, and deleting movies.
 Use the menu options to navigate through different functionalities.

-Enjoy using the Silver Vintage Movie Review Program!
+Enjoy using the Silver Vintage Movie Review Program!"# Silver-Vintage-Movie-Review-Program"